thermohub/thermofun/paper/paper.md

 # Codes with similar functionalities

 ThermoFun is an open source library that serves as a common source of ever-expanding thermodynamic models for standard properties of substances and reactions.
-If ThermoFun does not meet your needs, there are other alternatives that offer similar functionality, potentially using different methods, and sometimes embedded in larger applications.
-The following list is of codes that share some functionality with ThermoFun, but is not exhaustive:
+If ThermoFun does not meet your needs, there are other alternatives offering related functionality, potentially using different methods, and sometimes embedded in larger applications.
+Below the (not exhaustive) list of codes that share some functionality with ThermoFun:

 | Name  | Language  |  Reference |  Source |
 |-------|-----------|------------|-------|